Conor683/UiPathWorkflowAnalyzerFile/README.md

 The goal of this project is that it can eventually be used as a template to understand how to effectively implement new rules and to speed up the development process.

 ## Getting Started
+In order to develop using the UiPath studio API you will need to install these dependencies in your IDE.

 ## Adding a rule

 The first thing you need to do in order to add a rule is import the correct studio api classes, the classes you may need to import are:
   - using UiPath.Studio.Activities.Api;
   - using UiPath.Studio.Activities.Api.Analyzer;